Sony α7 IV: Dynamic range and color independent testing

-Independent testing by Gerald Undone using Imatest software and a Xyla color range chart demonstrates a dynamic range of 12.8 stops of light, which is approximately 1/3 of a stop better than the Sony A7s iii and approximately the same as the Sony a1.
-It color matches fairly well with the Sony A7s iii and Sony a1, with the Sony A7s iii leaning a bit green, the Sony a1 a bit magenta, and this camera between the two (tested using DCS Labs -SW - CDM 28R - v15.2 A3 color chart) and with individual white balancing, the colors are very similar.
+Independent testing by Gerald Undone using Imatest software and a Xyla color range chart demonstrates 12.8 stops of dynamic range, which is approximately 1/3 of a stop better than the Sony α7S III and approximately the same as the Sony α1 It color matches fairly well with the α7S III and α1, with the α7S III leaning a bit green, the α1 a bit magenta, and this camera between the two (tested using DCS Labs -SW - CDM 28R - v15.2 A3 color chart) and with individual white balancing, the colors are very similar.

 Video formats

-Camera is using in house developed AVC Video Format called XAVC.
+Camera is using in-house developed AVC Video Format called XAVC.
 The format is compressed format, achieving balanced quality and file size.
 Recording in color depth of 10 bits and 4:2:2 chroma subsampling is possible with Sony's XAVC codec.